What is arthroscopy?

 The patient is then taken into the operating theatre and prepped for surgery.
 The surgical procedure is undertaken.
 At the end of the operation, once again, local anaesthetic and adrenalin is introduced into the portal sites (wounds), and into the knee joint, to provide post-operative analgesia.
 In addition, a Hyaluronic acid derivative is injected into the knee joint which is a normal constituent of the joint, but which has been washed out at the time of the arthroscopy.
 This Hyaluronic acid provides some of the normal lubricating properties back into the knee and also does have a pain-relieving function to it.

 The wound sites are then closed with steristrips (paper stitches).
 The wounds are dressed.
 A TED stocking is applied and a Cryocuff is placed over the top of the knee.

 Once the patient is awake and alert, the rehabilitation exercises begin immediately.
-During the procedure pictures are taken of the knee and occasionally the procedure is recorded on a video tape or DVD, and when the patient returns to clinic for their post-operative appointment, I go through the arthroscopic findings with them showing them the pictures and giving them a copy of the video.
+During the procedure, pictures are taken of the knee and occasionally the procedure is recorded on a videotape or DVD, when the patient returns to the clinic for their post-operative appointment, I go through the arthroscopic findings with them showing them the pictures and giving them a copy of the video.